The self-dual point of the two-dimensional random-cluster model is critical for $q\geq 1$: Basic features of the model

 \paragraph{Dual graph and planar duality.}

 In two dimensions, one can associate with any random-cluster model a dual model.
 Let $G$ be a finite graph embedded in a surface.
-Define the dual graph $G^{\star}=(V^{\star},E^{\star})$ as follows: place a dual site at the centres of the faces of $G$ (the external face, when considering a graph on the plane, must be counted as a face of the graph), and for every bond $e\in E$, place a dual bond between the two sites corresponding to faces bordering $e$.
+Define the dual graph $G^{\star}=(V^{\star},E^{\star})$ in the usual way as follows: place a dual site at the centers of the faces of $G$ (the external face, when considering a graph on the plane, must be counted as a face of the graph), and for every bond $e\in E$, place a dual bond between the two dual sites corresponding to faces bordering $e$.
 Given a subgraph configuration $\omega$, construct a bond model on $G^\star$ by declaring any bond of the dual graph to be open (resp.\ closed) if the corresponding bond of the primal lattice is closed (resp.\ open) for the initial configuration.
 The new configuration is called the \emph{dual configuration} of $\omega$.

-When defining the dual model properly, one must be careful about boundary conditions (it will be crucial in this article).
-We first present an easy case: consider the random-cluster measure with parameters $(p,q)$ on the torus of size $n$ (in other words, with periodic boundary condition).
-The dual model on the dual graph (which is also a torus of size $n$) given by the dual configurations is then a random-cluster measure with the same parameter $q$ and a dual parameter $p^\star = p^\star(p,q)$ satisfying In other words, the dual measure $(\phi_{p,q,n}^{\rm p})^{\star}$ of $\phi_{p,q,n}^{\rm p}$ is $\phi_{p^{\star},q,n}^{\rm p}$.
+When defining the dual of the FK model, one must be careful about boundary conditions (it will be crucial in this article).
+We first recall the classic case: consider the random-cluster measure with parameters $(p,q)$ on the square of size $n$, with wired boundary conditions --- which can be realized as an FK model on a slightly larger square, conditioned to have all the bonds outside the smaller square open.
+The dual model on the dual graph (which is a square with an additional outer vertex) given by the dual configurations then corresponds to a random-cluster measure with free boundary conditions, with the same parameter $q$ and a dual parameter $p^\star = p^\star(p,q)$ satisfying In other words, the dual measure $(\phi_{p,q,n}^{1})^{\star}$ of $\phi_{p,q,n}^{1}$ is $\phi_{p^{\star},q,n-1}^{0}$.
 This relation is an instance of \emph{planar duality}.
 It is then natural to define the self-dual point $p_{sd}=p_{sd}(q)$ by solving the equation $p^\star(p_{sd},q)=p_{sd}$, thus obtaining

+Similarly, the dual of a random-cluster model with parameters $(p,q)$ and free boundary conditions is a random-cluster model with parameters $(p^\star,q)$ and wired boundary conditions.